3 Useful GUI and Terminal Based Linux Disk Scanning Tools

 1. fsck – Filesystem Consistency Check

-fsck is a system utility used to check and optionally repair a Linux filesystem.
-It is a front-end for several filesystem checkers.
+Fsck is a system utility that checks and optionally repairs a Linux filesystem, serving as a front-end for various filesystem checkers.

 Always unmount a partition first before you can run fsck on it.